 Tokneneng is one of the popular street foods made from chicken or duck eggs, coated with crispy orange colored batter.
 The smaller version is called kwek-kwek which are made from quail eggs.
 Although this is very popular, yet many are confused which one is tokneneng or kwek-kwek.
 I’m one of those confused people before but with a little research I found out that kwek-kwek is made from quail eggs while the tokneneng is the bigger brother made from chicken or duck eggs.
-If you will ask my opinion, I like the taste of tokneneng made from duck eggs than chicken eggs.
+If you will ask my opinion, I like the taste of battered fried eggs made from duck eggs than chicken eggs.

 When preparing the batter, it is a little tricky because you might be tempted to add more water (because it will take some time for the water and flour to mix) and the result will be a very thin consistency which will not coat the eggs well.
 If the batter looks too dry at first, mix it very well and add water a teaspoon at a time until you achieve the correct consistency.